tazama-lf/Full-Stack-Docker-Tazama/README.md

 ## Appendix

-This appendix will show you how to manually load the configuration and environment files in the Tazama full stack docker deployment.
+This appendix will show you how to manually load the configuration and environment files in the Tazama full stack docker deployment for the public deployment option.

 In a Windows Command Prompt, navigate to the source code root folder.
 Then clone the following repository with the following command:
 ```